orb-lang/espalier/doc/md/peg/metis.md

    local maybe = nil
    local again;
    for _, sub in ipairs(choice) do
-      if sub.constrain then
       sub:constrain(coll)
       if not sub.constrained then
          queueUp(coll.shuttle, choice)
          again = true
-         end
-      else
-         sub.no_constrain_method = true
       end
       if sub.nofail then
          maybe = true